CluelessD3v/Crabies/Docs/CrabbiesDescription.md

 - Spawns
 - Makes its way to a target
 - once it's near a target it will attempt to attack it
+- if for some reason there is no target they'll just sit idle waiting for a target to appear

 Zombie only chases valid targets, probably within a certain radius as well.